Citroën Xsara: Facelift

 The 2002 model had slight interior modifications (e.g. a different way of controlling the sound system from the steering wheel).
 In February 2003, there were also some exterior modifications (e.g. new front bumper, new instrument panel design with Eurostile typeface (to replace the Futura typeface) with dial design from the Peugeot 307).

 The Xsara hatchback was discontinued in Europe, and replaced by the C4 in November 2004.
 Dongfeng Peugeot-Citroën Automobile, a joint venture between Dongfeng and the PSA Group, continued to manufacture the Xsara hatchback one more year.

 In Europe, the Xsara Estate continued to be produced until 2006 and did not get a replacement.
 The Xsara Picasso small MPV was continued, concurrently with its successor that was based on the C4, 'Picasso' becoming the name for MPV derivatives of any Citroën model.

+Xsara Dynalto & Dynactive

+A prototype mild hybrid was developed in 1998 after the release of the 1997 Toyota Prius.
+The Dynalto uses an integrated starter alternator in between the engine and gearbox to accomplish multiple things to improve fuel economy: